ramthescnd/blog/_posts/2022-02-12-first-post.md

 Who knew, maybe it was classic coke 🤷‍♂️?

 After that I was ready to measure some fuses, and as it turns out the main power fuse labeled "PS604" was blown.
 That one provides power from the power supply to mainboard.
-I searched the internet and bought a replacement fuse for 0,89€, what a steal!.
+I searched the internet and bought a replacement fuse for 0,89€, what a steal!
 The fuse did arrive 5-6 Days later.
 I desoldered the old fuse with a pretty heavy amount of flux and the soldered the new one on.

 As you can see, It actually wasn't that difficult: